Skip to main content

 3. Click the Monitoring tab

-4. Select the time range to view monitoring data
+4. Select a time range to view monitoring data.

 Console Monitoring Page